James E. Brown

 Jamie's representations have involved the taxation of financial instruments, the timing of income and deductions, corporate reorganizations, deductions for worthless investments, the substance-over-form and economic substance doctrines, civil tax penalties, and other areas of tax law.

-Jamie originally joined IPB in 2003 as an associate.
-From 2006 to 2013, he was a trial attorney with the Tax Division of the U.S. Department of Justice, where he was lead counsel for the government in over 100 civil tax cases, and he received two Outstanding Attorney awards.
+From 2006 to 2013, Jamie was a trial attorney with the Tax Division of the U.S. Department of Justice, where he was lead counsel for the government in over 100 civil tax cases, and he received two Outstanding Attorney awards.
 Jamie has served as Chair and Vice-Chair of the D.C.
 Bar Tax Audits and Litigation Committee, and has been named to The Best Lawyers in America for Tax Law.

 Harvard Law School, 2003, J.D.